 When a candidate is requesting promotion in both primary and secondary departments (i.e., in the case of joint appointments), this section should include letters from both involved departmental Chairs.
 It is critical that the Chair of the department in which the candidate holds a secondary appointment clearly state the rationale for promotion in the secondary department.
 It is conceivable that the committee might strongly support a candidate's promotion in the primary department, but not favorably review the request for promotion in the secondary department.

-Note that the College of Medicine FCAPE cannot review or make recommendations regarding promotions for joint or adjunct appointments in other Colleges of the University.
+Note that the College of Medicine FCAPE cannot review or make recommendations regarding promotions for joint or adjunct appointments in other Colleges, Schools or Institutes in the University.

 V. Material essential to the evaluation of candidates